Updated 6 October 2019

 The first point is actually my biggest issue with the tour – Norway in a Nutshell isn’t a guided tour, it just provides you with a set of tickets, all of which you could book independently for much cheaper.
 So you’re essentially paying a (pretty high!) fee to have someone book tickets that you could easily book online yourself.

-Like, I feel like Norway in a Nutshell is almost a bit of a scam!
+Like, does this almost feel like a bit of a scam?

 I mean, I guess the convenience of having the tickets booked all together in one place is worth it for some (especially as a few legs of the journey can’t actually be booked in advance otherwise – though they also don’t need to be), but it seems a little crazy to me that this is sold as an expensive tour when all you’re actually getting is a bunch of public transport tickets.